fatihkaplama/CS102-PROJECT/group/member3_log.md

 + Added more detailed text to the information button for level 7,8,9
 + Added shared preferences to the avatar on the achievements page
 ### ~ 25.05.2020 ~
-+Tried to solve the bugs for final code(such as mute button problem) +Also tried to make compatible app for all phone.
++ Tried to solve the bugs for final code(such as mute button problem)
++ Also tried to make compatible app for all phone.
 Though some problems are fixed for other phones, few still carry on.
 ****